Doctor of Physical Therapy (DPT)

-The Chatham University Physical Therapy Program educates Doctors of Physical Therapy who will advance the quality of human life through excellence in clinical practice.
-The Program prepares professionals to meet the challenges of a dynamic health care environment and supports faculty scholarship that bridges science and practice.
+As an integral part of Chatham University, the Physical Therapy Program educates doctors of physical therapy who will advance the quality of human life through excellence in clinical practice.
+The Program educates autonomous practitioners who will meet the challenges of a dynamic health care environment and supports scholarly activity that bridges science and clinical practice.

-Chatham University's entry-level Doctor of Physical Therapy (DPT) program is a clinical doctorate degree designed to prepare graduates for practice in physical therapy following the successful completion of seven terms of study.
+Chatham University’s entry-level Doctor of Physical Therapy (DPT) program is a clinical doctorate degree designed to prepare its graduates for practice in physical therapy at the successful completion of seven terms of study.
 The DPT program stresses clinical decision-making through the study of patient problems typically encountered in the clinical setting.
-The modified problem-based learning curriculum presents physical therapy in an integrated manner organized around body systems.
-The curriculum stresses the importance of evidence-based practice and professionalism in all student learning experiences.
+The problem-based learning curriculum presents physical therapy in an integrated manner organized around body systems.
+The curriculum stresses the importance of evidence-based practice and professionalism throughout the student's learning experience.

 Sawhney-Gough Clinical Excellence Scholarship